 Our vision of making financial freedom achievable through credit unions encompasses all people.
 It is deeply rooted in the work we do to teach and advance the cooperative principles and the Foundation fully embraces and promotes diversity, equity, and inclusion as a shared credit union cooperative principle.
 Together, we are stronger.
 Together, we can create a better world where all members of our communities can take part in our democracy, live free of fear from violence, and enjoy physical and financial well-being.
 The Foundation stands for financial democracy.

 The Foundation also stands in solidarity with the Black community and other marginalized communities.
 We pledge to fight against systemic oppression and racism.
 We recognize and acknowledge our nation’s history holds centuries of oppression and systemic racism that lives on today.
 This must change if we are going to address racial injustice, advance DEI, and realize financial well-being for all.
 We are committed to doing more.

 Originally called the CUNA Foundation, the Foundation (also known as NCUF) was incorporated in October of 1980.

 In its early days, the Foundation was focused on international development of credit unions and the credit union movement, as well as scholarships and grants for small credit unions.
 In 1992, the Foundation was reorganized to better represent a true charitable foundation focused on the needs of consumers and credit unions’ unique ability to meet those needs.

-Today, the Foundation remains closely aligned with the Credit Union National Association (CUNA), and is widely recognized as the national charitable arm of the America’s credit union movement.
+Today, the Foundation remains closely aligned with the Credit Union National Association (CUNA) and is widely recognized as the national charitable arm of America’s credit union movement.